Master | MHA

 - your professional goals and plans to achieve them,

 - how your academic training and experience have prepared you for graduate study in healthcare administration, and lastly,

 - a potential obstacle to meeting your goals and your strategy for overcoming the challenge.

 No. Currently students can apply on the WSSU graduate programs website.

-The application requirements at this time include: a baccalaureate degree from an accredited educational institution; a cumulative undergraduate grade point average of 3.0 on a 4.0 scale; completion of a leadership potential assessment; a concise paper/personal statement; three letters of recommendation; an interview.
+The application requirements at this time include: a baccalaureate degree from an accredited educational institution; a cumulative undergraduate grade point average of 3.0 on a 4.0 scale; completion of a leadership potential assessment; a concise paper/personal statement; three letters of recommendation; a professional resume and an interview.

 Recommendations will be provided by faculty as requested, and other assistance as it becomes available.

 Yes, if approved by the individually faculty member teaching the class.